szabgab/perlmaven.com/sites/en/pages/add-debugger-breakpoint-to-your-code.md

 With Perl you could use the "build-in" debugger that comes with Perl via the `-d` flag.
 See for example [how to debug Perl scripts](/beginner-perl-maven-debugging)

-These external debuggers, including the one that comes with perl allow you to set <b>breakpoints</b> in the code where the execution will stop so you can look around the code and the values of the variables.
+These external debuggers, including the one that comes with perl allow you to set **breakpoints** in the code where the execution will stop so you can look around the code and the values of the variables.

 Perl allows you to save these breakpoints in your code using the `$DB::single` variable.